Experience Transat

 Belgian beer

-It’s a bit unfair to talk about Belgian beer in a short article, as books and books have been written on the subject.
+It’s a bit unfair to talk about Belgian beer in such a short article, as books and books have been written on the subject.
 But what we can’t say here will be revealed to you at Delirium Café, which holds the Guinness record for the most beers sold on site, with a selection of 2004 beers.

 At Delirium Café, the bartenders are like beer sommeliers.
 It’s busy in the evenings, but if you’re a beer connoisseur and want to discover new beers while chatting with people who know how they’re made, you know where to go!